Biggest Currency Movers – March 2026

-Below is a snapshot of the biggest FX winners and losers for the month, and what drove the moves.
+Below is a snapshot of the biggest FX winners and losers so far in March, and what has been driving the moves.

 📈 Biggest Gainers